History of the European Cup and UEFA Champions League: 1977 to 1984 – The English Reign

 In 1977 Liverpool beat Borussia Mönchengladbach 3–1 in Rome, and then in 1978, became the first British club to win the trophy twice by beating the Belgian champions, Club Brugge at Wembley.
-Liverpool lost in the first round of the 1979 competition to fellow English side Nottingham Forest who went on to win the tournament in arguably the most impressive rise to the top of continental football in the European game's history, guided by their uniquely gifted manager Brian Clough, as they defeated Swedish side Malmö FF 1–0 in the Munich final.
+Liverpool lost in the first round of the 1979 competition to fellow English side Nottingham Forest, who went on to win the tournament, guided by their manager Brian Clough, as they defeated Swedish side Malmö FF 1–0 in the Munich final.
 The next year, Forest beat Hamburg at the Santiago Bernabéu Stadium by the same scoreline to defend the trophy successfully in 1980 and remain the only side to win the competition more times (twice) than their own domestic league (once).
 Liverpool returned to the final in 1981 where they picked up their third trophy with a 1–0 win over Real Madrid in Paris.

 Another club from England, Aston Villa, won the competition in 1982 with a 1–0 win over Bayern Munich at Feijenoord Stadion in Rotterdam.
 Hamburg then won the title in 1983, beating Juventus 1–0 in a final that, for the first time in seven years, featured no English side.
 Liverpool, however, were back in 1984 to defeat Roma in their opponent's stadium, the Stadio Olimpico, in a penalty shoot-out after the teams were tied 1–1, becoming the first team to win the trophy four times since Real Madrid in the 1950s.
 The match is best known for the antics of Liverpool goalkeeper Bruce Grobbelaar.
 As Roma's Bruno Conti prepared to take his kick, Grobbelaar walked towards the goal smiling confidently at the cameras lined-up behind, then proceeded to bite the back of the net, in imitation of eating spaghetti.
 Conti sent his spot kick over the bar.
 Grobbelaar then produced a similar performance before Francesco Graziani took his kick, famously wobbling his legs in mock terror.
 Graziani duly missed and Liverpool went on to win the shoot-out 4–2, making Grobbelaar the first African to win a medal in the competition.